Akshita-Mendon/Akshita-Mendon/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning TensorFlow, ML Systems and NLP
+- 💬 Ask me about Python, SQL and Data Visualization
+-  📫 How to reach me: @Akshita-Mendon and [LinkedIn](www.linkedin.com/in/akshita-mendon-7107a8213)
 <!--
 **Akshita-Mendon/Akshita-Mendon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.